-- Be updated and in touch with market - Be at pace with, if not ahead of, market changes, practices, and technology advancements. - Keep up to date with market information, new recruitment channels, and learn and adopt market best practices on the job. - Be open-minded - Be receptive to new ideas and consider all possibilities for the dynamic employment market. - Staffing sometimes needs creative ideas, being open-minded also helps with data and information interpretation. - Have an open mind to assess and select candidates objectively.
+- Be updated and in touch with market - o Be at pace with, if not ahead of, market changes, practices, and technology advancements. - Keep up to date with market information, new recruitment channels, and learn and adopt market best practices on the job. - Be open-minded - o Be receptive to new ideas and consider all possibilities within the dynamic employment market. - o Be creative with staffing actions, be open-minded also helps with data and information interpretation.

+• Have an open mind to assess and select candidates objectively.
 An open attitude also facilitates fresh perspectives and innovative recruitment actions.